Garden of Hope How-To Guide

 HOW TO WATER

-There is a red pump in the far left corner of the garden, same side as the entrance to the garden, near White Hill Rd.
+There is a red pump in the far left corner of the garden, near White Hill Rd.

 Pull up the red lever all the way.
-You should hear a water flowing sound.
-The hose is in looped in the center of the garden.
-It will reach all the way to the end of both our rows.
-All that is needed is to press the lever on the red spray head, and voila!
+You should hear the sound of water flowing.
+The hose is coiled on the ground in the center of the garden.
+It will reach all the way to the end of our rows.
+Just press the lever on the red spray head, and voila!

 Please ensure that the hose does not crush the plants on other rows.